LB&SCR E1 class: Rebuilds and withdrawals

 After 1894/95, the class gradually began to be replaced by R. J. Billinton's radial tanks of the E3 and E4 classes.
-Withdrawals commenced in 1908 when one locomotive was broken up for spares, and others were withdrawn at intervals until May 1914, when the increased need for locomotives during the First World War meant that there were no further withdrawals.
+Withdrawals commenced in 1908 when one locomotive was broken up for spares, and others were withdrawn at intervals being replaced by the E2 Class of Lawson Billinton until May 1914, when the increased need for locomotives during the First World War meant that there were no further withdrawals.
 One locomotive (no. 89) was rebuilt with a larger boiler by D. E. Marsh between January and June 1911 and reclassified E1X; it was renumbered 89A in October 1911, and 689 in December 1912.
 However this was rebuilt as an E1 in 1930 once the boiler was condemned.

 Under Southern Railway ownership, withdrawals continued during the 1920s, with some examples sold to industrial railways rather than scrapped.
 Eight examples were also rebuilt as radial tank engines for use in the west of England.
 These were classified as E1/R.

 Four E1s were also transferred for duties on the Isle of Wight: three were shipped from Southampton on 4 July 1932 and a fourth on 16 June 1933.
 Before transfer, they were overhauled at Eastleigh Works, painted green, renumbered W1-W4 and given names related to the Island.